Resource Description and Access: Features

 RDA is a package of data elements, guidelines, and instructions for creating library and cultural heritage resource metadata that are well-formed according to international models for user-focused linked data applications.
 The underlying conceptual models for RDA are the Functional Requirements for Bibliographic Records (FRBR), Functional Requirements for Authority Data (FRAD), and Functional Requirements for Subject Authority Data (FRSAD) maintained by IFLA, and will be compliant with the Library Reference Model, the IFLA standard that consolidates them.

-RDA Vocabularies
+Vocabularies

 RDA Vocabularies is a representation of the RDA entities, elements, relationship designators, and controlled terms in RDF (Resource Description Framework).
 The Vocabularies are intended to support linked data applications using RDA.
 They are maintained in the Open Metadata Registry, a metadata registry, and released via GitHub and the RDA Registry.

 The human-readable labels, definitions, and other textual annotations in the Vocabularies are known as RDA Reference.
 The RDA Reference data are used in the production of RDA Toolkit content.

 The RDA Vocabularies and RDA Reference are available under an open license.